R0GGER/docker/mistserver/Readme.md

 This Dockerfile installs MistServer for HLS live streaming which works great with Open Broadcaster Software (OBS), FFsplit or Xsplit!

-**What makes this docker build better as the original one from DDTECH/MistServer?**
+**What makes this docker build better as the official one from DDTECH/MistServer?**
 Because on `docker stop` it will gracefully shutdown your processes.
 It prevents any data corruption and all config-files will be saved before shutting down.

 Usage